The New News

 A crafty car thief can steal your ride, change the VIN numbers and apply for a new title, but that still doesn’t make it his car.
 Maybe we’d taken possession of our own lives and walked away with the deed and title, but self-ownership wasn’t what was intended when the creator crafted us for this life.

 The other definition describes being repaired and renovated, so as to restore to it’s original condition.
 Our original condition was Adam.
-Honestly, we’ve moved the needle a long way from those earliest days of walking nude with lions.
+Honestly, we have not moved the needle very far from those earliest days of walking nude with lions.
 But, thanks be to Christ’s sacrifice for our salvation, He is the second Adam, and thus a hope restored for living a Christ-like life.

 Let’s also be very blunt at this point.
 There are some men who assume because they are forgiven of sin, that it’s a blank check to live as they wish, and sin again because they know God will forgive them again and again and again.